spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 ![nullbytehome](/images/nb7.png)

 Dang it.
 What kind of hash is it?
-One resource I always reference for hashes is [Hashcat](https://hashcat.net/wiki/doku.php?id=example_hashes) and the command line hashid.
+Two resources I always reference for hashes are [Hashcat](https://hashcat.net/wiki/doku.php?id=example_hashes) and the command line hashid.

 >hashid YzZkNmJkN2ViZjgwNmY0M2M3NmFjYzM2ODE3MDNiODE
 Analyzing 'YzZkNmJkN2ViZjgwNmY0M2M3NmFjYzM2ODE3MDNiODE'
 [+] Cisco-IOS(SHA-256)
 [+] Cisco Type 4

 Cisco?
 We're not on a router.
 I find another site to crack Cisco SHA256.
 That doesn't work either.
 Something is off here.
 I repeat the entire process, racking my brain.
 This doesn't make any sense.
-Fianlly, I'm staring at the hash and it dawns on me... this looks a lot like base64 except it's missing equals signs.
+Finally, I'm staring at the hash and it dawns on me... this looks a lot like base64 except it's missing equals signs.
+Let's add some and try to decode it.

 ```
 # echo "YzZkNmJkN2ViZjgwNmY0M2M3NmFjYzM2ODE3MDNiODE==" | base64 -d